athulpg007/AMAT/docs/source/about.rst

 Note from the original author
 ------------------------------

+The base AMAT source code development was not supported by any funding contract, and was performed solely by the author during his spare time, outside of his contractual obligations as a Ph.D. student.
+The author acknowledges Dr. Sarag Saikia and Prof. James Longuski (Ph.D. advisors) for their continued guidance and support of this work.
+No Purdue University resources (other than that available to the entire student community such as access to journal articles) were used in the creation of this work.
+As the creator of this work, the author hereby asserts all rights regarding the use, distribution and, licensing of AMAT.
+Neither Purdue University nor any other entity or person has no claim to assert any rights over the base AMAT source code whatsoever.
+AMAT is available for general public use under the CC-BY-SA-4.0 license.

 I am `Athul P Girija`_, an aerospace engineer with a passion for robotic exploration of our Solar System.
 At the time of writing, I am a Ph.D. candidate in the School of Aeronautics and Astronautics at Purdue University.
 My interests lie in the general areas of planetary science, mission design and concept formulation, open-source software, and scientific programming.